 Based on a joint effort by The Hartford and MIT Age Lab, AARP created this free, online Webinar We Need to Talk, on how to assess and discuss senior driving ability.

-Like meal services, there is a range of senior transportation services available that be set-up occasionally and then used more regularly, ensuring seniors keep their medical, healthcare and self-care appointments, attend religious services, get together with friends, run errands, etc.
+Like meal services, there is a range of senior transportation services available that can be set-up occasionally.
+Over time, they can be used more regularly, ensuring seniors keep their medical, healthcare, and self-care appointments, attend religious services, get together with friends, run errands, etc.

 Sometimes, negative symptoms or states-of-mind seniors experience are due to their medications (or forgetting to take their medication).
-Make sure their medications are being monitored/evaluated for contraindications or conflicts – and use medication reminders if you suspect they’re forgetting to take them altogether.
+Make sure their medications are monitored/evaluated for contraindications or conflicts – and use medication reminders if you suspect they fail to take them altogether.

 Meet with home care agencies and/or toured assisted living communities

 Your caring for aging parents checklist should include scheduling assessments with licensed home care agencies and/or touring senior care communities in your area.
 This proactively identifies your/their top picks, providing immediate resources you trust if/when the time comes that your parents need more help than you can provide.

 When the time comes that your loved one(s) need more assistance to live safely, comfortably, and age well, it helps to have an aging parents checklist ready as you support and navigate through their golden years together.